allanhortle/melbourneevangelicalchurch.com.au/about/index.markdown

 ---

 <img class="l-left avatar" src="/res/img/people/jean.jpg" height="60">
 __Jean Williams__ is our women’s ministry coordinator.
 She’s married to Steve and has four kids (Elizabeth, Ben, Thomas and Andrew).
-Jean grew up in Melbourne and studied at Melbourne University.
-Jean loves Jesus, reading, blogging and ministry to women and university students.
+Jean grew up in Melbourne and loves Jesus, reading, blogging and ministry to women and university students.

 ---